-So, Stochastic Oscillator confirms 100% of the strong support/resistance levels breakouts.
+So, Stochastic Oscillator confirms all of the strong support/resistance levels breakouts.

 If so, then we don’t have to have it on the charts.

-We just need to wait for the strong support/resistance levels to get broken, and so we enter.
+We just need to wait for strong support/resistance levels to get broken, and so we enter.

-Novice traders usually have a hard time locating the valid and strong levels.
+Novice traders usually have a hard time locating valid and strong levels.

-They don’t know how to zoom out to see the bigger picture of the markets, the strong highs and lows, and so the strong breakouts.
+They don’t know how to zoom out to see the bigger picture of markets, strong highs and lows, and so strong breakouts.

 They don’t know how to do it technically.

-Also, they are not patient enough to wait for the strong levels to form and get broken.
+Also, they are not patient enough to wait for strong levels to form and get broken.

 So, they locate weak and invalid levels and get in after their breakout.